Blog Post

 What to Include in Your Charlotte Rental Agreement

 To minimize issues, a well-crafted North Carolina landlord tenant lease agreement is necessary.
-This is because a lease agreement is a contractual and legally binding agreement that forms the foundation of the relationship between you and your new tenant.
+This is because leases are a legal contract that forms the foundation of the relationship between you and your new tenant.

 If you are a landlord in Charlotte, North Carolina and are in need of residential property management expertise contact our company today!

-In any case, here’s what you should include in your North Carolina rental lease agreement.
+In any case, here’s what you should include in your North Carolina lease agreement as per the requirements of the North Carolina law.

 1. Lease Agreement Term

-Generally, North Carolina lease terms are either month-to-month or fixed.
+Generally, rental agreement terms are either month-to-month or fixed.
 Fixed term residential lease agreements usually run for 12 months.
-Make sure you use the proper terminology.
-If you don’t, you may find your lease agreements being defined by the North Carolina landlord tenant laws which can sometimes not be favorable to you.
+As a landlord, make sure you use the proper terminology in the lease agreement.
+If you don’t, you may find your leases being defined by the North Carolina landlord tenant laws which can sometimes not be favorable to you.

-Whether you choose fixed term or month to month leases, your choice should depend on the length of time you want the North Carolina tenant to live on the rental as well as how much control you want.
+Whether you choose fixed term lease agreement, month to month tenancies or week to week leases, your choice should depend on the length of time you want the North Carolina tenants to live on the rental property as well as how much control you want when renting out your property.

 2. Tenant Names

-A contractual lease agreement involves two or more parties.
-As such, you must name all your renters in your residential lease agreement.
-Although this may seem straightforward, you might be surprised by the number of North Carolina landlords that often overlook this critical aspect.
+A contractual North Carolina lease agreement involves two or more parties.
+As such, as a landlord, you must name all your renters in your North Carolina lease agreements.
+Although this may seem straightforward, you might be surprised by the number of North Carolina landlords that often overlook this critical aspect in the lease agreement.

-In this regard, make sure you list all adults living in the rental unit.
+In this regard, make sure you list all adults living in the rental property.
 And even more importantly, remember to use the name listed on their photo ID.

-By listing all adults living in the Charlotte, North Carolina unit, you’ll be making them legally responsible for all North Carolina rental agreement terms.
-This means that you can even terminate their tenancy should any of them commit a serious lease agreement violation.
-You may also be able to seek a months rent from any of them should the others skip out.
+By listing all adults living in the Charlotte, North Carolina property or unit, you’ll be making them legally responsible for all lease agreement terms.
+This means that as a landlord, you can even terminate their tenancy should any of them commit a serious lease agreement violation.
+A landlord may also be able to seek a months rent from any of them should the others skip out.

 North Carolina sublease agreement